make /my/account endpoint accessible through API

 - Assignee set to Jens Krämer

 I have tested the patch and found that the endpoint behaves the same for both POST and PUT requests.
 In other words, POST updates the account instead of creating an account.

 IMHO, Redmine should not respond to POST API requests.
 Since users think that POST requests are used to create an object, admin may accidentally update their own account when trying to create a new account (of course, they should be more carefully).

 What are your thoughts on that?

-#4 Updated by Jens Krämer 28 days ago
+#4 Updated by Jens Krämer about 3 years ago

 Yes, the thought that POST is not really nice there crossed my mind, but in order to keep the patch as small as possible I sticked to it since that is what the web form uses as well.
 If we change the API method to PUT, I would vote for changing the method used by the /my/account form to PUT, as well.
 What do you think?